 There are many reasons why a record isn’t in the market data.

-- Often the answer lies in the way that the physician or facility submits their claims.
+- In addition, there may be the way that the physician or facility submits their claims.
 The two most common are:

-- HMS data is collected at the NPI level, and so claims come from the address or clearing house for billing, which is not always the same as the treatment office location(s).
+- Claims data is collected at the NPI level and based on the address for billing, which is not always the same as the treatment office location(s).

 - Not every physician has a hospital or SNF affiliation.
 The way the claims are processed, their name and the facility name must be on the same claim form otherwise TargetWatch can't make that association.